privacy

 When your AI session finishes a turn, the november CLI reads the last user prompt, the last assistant message, and a list of tools and files that were touched.
 It bounds this excerpt to about 3,500 characters total, then sends it to our server.

 You can see exactly what your peers will read by clicking the ⋯ on any session card.
+If a summary contains something you don't want shared, pause the edge — peers stop receiving updates immediately.

 who sees what